Project-Econome/ForgeGiveaways/README.md

 Try it out and see how it can enhance your Discord experience!

+## THIS EXTENSION IS UNDER WORKS
+Is not finished, expect more features soon.

 ## Basic Setup
 Download this repo as npm package.
 `npm i github:Cyberghxst/ForgeGiveaways`